honeypieio/shrubcoop.org/content/news/we-have-a-swapshop.md

 date = "2019-07-26T13:00:00+00:00"
 description = "We care about our SHRUB community, which is why every three months the Monitoring and Evaluation group asks to hear your concerns, ideas and suggestions through our Quarterly Member Survey.
-This time we only get 10 responses (we can do better than that next time!) but they were priceless." tags = [] title = "3 things we learned from our quarterly membership survey!
-(July 2019)"
+This time we only get 10 responses (we can do better than that next time!) but they were priceless." tags = [] title = "3 things we learned from our quarterly membership survey!"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568673034/shrubcoop.org/media/feedback_web_bbttgo.png)